-We talked to Hazel Savage of Musiio, a British-run Singapore based music tech start up, about and she had the following to say:-
+Hazel Savage of Musiio, a British-run Singapore-based music tech startup tells us about combining music and technology.

 First of all, how are you doing in these COVID-19 times?